 If the service request is triggered by network due to downlink data and a new I-UPF is selected, forwarding tunnel is established between the old I-UPF(if the old I-UPF is different from PSA) and the new I-UPF to forward buffered data.

-For Home Routed Roaming case, the I-SMFand I-UPF are located in Visted PLMN, while the SMF and UPF(PSA) are located in Home PLMN.
+For Home Routed Roaming case, the I-SMF (old and new) and I-UPF (old and new) are located in the Visited PLMN, while the SMF and UPF(PSA) are located in the Home PLMN.
+In this HR case only the case of I-SMF change applies (there is always a V-SMF for the PDU Session).